-Golden Delicious, Jonathan and Delicious are the three commercially important apple varieties most easily russeted by certain pesticide chemicals in years when freezing air temperatures ( $32^{\circ}$ F or lower) occur close to bloom.
-The most critical time is the period, Pink through First Cover.
-The opportunity for russeting is even more acute when cool, humid, rainy weather accompanies or follows the freezing temperatures, as in 1960.
+Golden Delicious, Jonathan and Delicious are the three commercially important apple varieties most easily russeted by certain pesticide chemicals in years when freezing air temperatures $(32^{\circ} \text{ F or lower})$ occur close to bloom.
+The most critical time is the period, Full Bloom through Second Cover.
+The opportunity for russeting is even more acute when cool, humid, rainy weather accompanies or follows freezing temperatures.

 Golden Delicious: - Ferbam, mercury, Cyprex, glyodin or glyoxide should not be used on this variety during the time Pink through Second Cover.
 Wettable sulfur or lime-sulfur may cause unfavorable russeting during the critical period if used when weather conditions are cool, humid and rainy.
 The most favorable hedge for good finish on Golden Delicious is to use captan beginning with Pre-Pink and continue its use through Second Cover.
 Experimental findings in Michigan have shown also that Niacide M and Thylate may be used safely on this variety in a protective schedule against scab.
-If "back action" is necessary against possible apple scab infection, Phygon XL at $\frac{1}{4}$ pound plus captan at 1 pound per 100 gallons may be used.
+If "back action" is necessary against possible apple scab infection, Phygon XL at 1/4 pound plus captan at 1 pound per 100 gallons may be used.
 Remember, captan alone has "back action" of 18 hours or more against this organism.
 When using spray masts or hand guns, fog the spray into the trees.
 Do not use a coarse stream because the force of the droplets hitting the fruit will cause russeting.
 Dust applications on this variety during the critical period of Pink through Second Cover in place of sprays is a very favorable practice.
-Avoid insecticides until First Cover if possible and then use either methoxychlor, DDT or wettable Guthion.
-Do not use parathion at least until Second Cover, and from this time on, at no higher rate than $\frac{1}{2}$ pound of 15% wettable or its equivalent per 100 gallons.
+Avoid insecticides until First Cover if possible and then use either wettable Guthion or methoxychlor.
+Do not use parathion at least until Second Cover, and from this time on, at no higher rate than 1/2 to 3/4 of a pound of 15% wettable or its equivalent per 100 gallons.

-Jonathan: - Although not as easily injured as Golden Delicious, this variety is russeted by certain pesticides when freezing temperatures (32° F and lower) occur just before, during or shortly after Bloom.
-Jonathan may be unfavorably russeted from the use of bordeaux or fixed copper plus hydrated lime during Bloom for the control of fireblight when freezing temperatures have occurred at or just after Pink.
+Jonathan: - Although not as easily injured as Golden Delicious, this variety is russeted by certain pesticides when freezing temperatures $(32^{\circ} \text{ F} \text{ and lower})$ occur just before, during or shortly after Bloom.
+Jonathan may be unfavorably russeted from the use of bordeaux or fixed copper plus hydrated lime during Bloom for the control of fireblight when freezing temperatures have occurred anytime during the period Pre-Pink through Bloom.
 In years when the air temperature drops to 32° F. or lower at Bloom or shortly thereafter, use captan, Niacide M or Thylate through Second Cover.
 If back action beyond 25 hours is required to control scab, use mercury with half-strength protective fungicide providing tree development is no later than Petal Fall.
-After Petal Fall for "back action," use Phygon XL at 1⁄4 pound plus captan at 1 pound per 100 gallons.
+After Petal Fall for "back action," use Phygon XL at 1/4 pound plus captan at 1 pound per 100 gallons.
 If no freezing air temperatures occur at Pink or thereafter, any of the fungicides as suggested for apples in Michigan may be used with safety.
-The use of parathion at Petal Fall following freezing injury close to Bloom in 1960 caused undue stem cavity russeting.
-Delaying the use of insecticides until First Cover and using parathion at no higher concentration than 1⁄2 pound of the 15% wettable powder or its equivalent in the liquid form will insure less chance of russeting.
-Or, use wettable Guthion at First Cover.
+The use of parathion at Petal Fall following freezing injury close to Bloom frequently causes undue stem cavity russeting.
+Delay the use of insecticides until First Cover except when necessary for the control of rosy aphids.
+At First Cover use wettable Guthion.
 Any of the pesticide chemicals suggested for apples in Michigan may be used before Pink and after Second Cover without danger of injury to the fruit.